cybaer-nova/crazyarena/README.md

 > Make sure you only make changes to the contents of the volumes (catkin_ws and crazyswarm folders) while the container is running, otherwise the changes are not persistent and you will loose them.

 ---

-> **Note**
+### Common errors

-> If you encouter the issue *ModuleNotFoundError: No module named 'crazyswarm'* while running a real experiment using the crazyswarm package, add these lines in the begining of the *crazyflie.py* file.
+If you encouter the issue *ModuleNotFoundError: No module named 'crazyswarm'* while running a real experiment using the crazyswarm package, add these lines in the begining of the *crazyflie.py* file.

 ```python
 # /home/crazyuser/crazyswarm/ros_ws/src/crazyswarm/scripts/pycrazyswarm/crazyflie.py